 When selecting a Bluetooth beanie, there are a few qualities that should stand out above the rest.
 The audio quality is easily one of the most important factors with speakers putting out 10W as the ideal target.
 Aside from that, the different types of materials, styles, and fits can also play an important role in the decision-making process.
 Bluetooth beanies are meant to be worn after all.

 That is why we have put together a list of the 8 best Bluetooth beanies, highlighting what each one does best.
-We suggest you pay special attention to the Rotibox and Blue Ear beanies as they offer better experiences than most – though you will have to read more to find out why.
+By far, the most popular choice in 2019 is Soundbot.
+But we also suggest you pay special attention to the Rotibox and Blue Ear beanies as they offer better experiences than most – though you will have to read more to find out why.

 |Rotibox||6 hours||4.1||44 colors|